isair/ManualLayout/README.md

 var height: CGFloat
 ```

 It is very important to keep in mind that `anchor` effects all positioning and sizing done on the view/layer.
-By default it is set to .TopLeft to match behavior with UIKit.
+By default it is set to (0, 0) in order to match behavior with UIKit.

 ###CALayer/UIView Methods